mnuzen/wire-dolphine/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Code follows the style guidelines
 - [ ] Code commented in relevant places
 - [ ] Changes to necessary documentation made
+- [ ] New and existing unit tests pass locally with changes

 # Tests Performed: